Extension Attributes

 Declaring attributes with define_attr_grammar!

 Use the define_attr_grammar! macro to declare your attribute grammar.
-Here's how facet-kdl does it:
+Here's how facet-xml does it:

 facet:: define_attr_grammar! {

-/// KDL attribute types for field and container configuration.
+/// XML attribute types for field and container configuration.

 pub enum Attr {

-/// Marks a field as a single KDL child node
+/// Marks a field as a single XML child element

-/// Marks a field as collecting multiple KDL children
+/// Marks a field as collecting multiple XML child elements

-/// Marks a field as storing the KDL node name
+/// Marks a field as storing the XML element tag name dynamically

 }